Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 ![](http://10.59.132.240:9009/projects/csg_sonic/documentation/graphics/templates/Sysmonitor.png)

-Monitor the resource usage and generate the  message
+Monitor the resource usage and generate the  message  when its usage crosses the threshold level.
+One Syslog message is generated for each threshold level crossing

 ## 3.2 DB Changes